Gemini 3 Pro builds screenshot-to-code app in two prompts, fixes bugs

 The barrier to entry for software development is lowering.
 Vibe coding allows anyone with a clear idea to build software, while AI models like Gemini 3 Pro provide the technical expertise on demand.

 Two prompts.
-That's all Gemini 3 Pro needed to spin up a screenshot‑to‑code agent.
-The author fed a UI mockup and watched the model generate a complete React project, complete with responsive layout and functional components.
+That’s all Gemini 3 Pro needed to spin up a screenshot-to-code agent.
+I fed it a UI mockup and watched the model crank out a full React project, complete with a responsive layout and working components.

-The author’s experience shows a speed boost compared with manual translation of static designs, but no benchmark data are offered.
-If similar results hold across diverse codebases, developers might find a useful shortcut; however, the consistency of bug‑fixing and code quality remains to be verified.
-In short, Gemini 3 Pro delivered a functional React app from a screenshot, but further testing will determine whether the approach scales beyond the showcased example.
+The author noted a speed boost compared with hand-coding static designs, but there’s no hard benchmark to back that up.
+If similar outcomes appear across different codebases, developers might get a handy shortcut; still, we need to see whether the bug-fixing and code quality stay consistent.
+Bottom line: Gemini 3 Pro turned a screenshot into a functional React app, but more testing will show if the approach scales beyond this single example.

 Further Reading